Taking out a loan in Germany for a foreigner might sound a bit scary.

 We were able to move extremely fast and get the property.

 Since 2016, banks and credit institutions must conduct a background check of everyone.
-They have to make sure no one can take out a loan in Germany if there is no chance for them to pay their monthly rates.
+They have to make sure no one can receive credit in Germany if there is no chance for them to pay their monthly rates.

 In this article:

-There are several types of loan in Germany.
+There are several types of loans.
 Some of them you might know, some you might be unaware of yet.

 Let me introduce you to the different types of loan in this article.